Fylhan/qompoter/README.md

 Installation
 -------------

-Download Qompoter and move it to a place accessible in the `PATH`:

-    wget https://raw.githubusercontent.com/Fylhan/qompoter/a406500/qompoter.sh -O qompoter.sh
-    sudo mv qompoter.sh /usr/bin/qompoter
+Using `npm`:

+    npm install -g qompoter
     qompoter --version
+      Qompoter v0.3.2-alpha
+      Dependency manager for C++/Qt by Fylhan

+Or download it from Github and move it to a place accessible in the `PATH`:

+    wget https://github.com/Fylhan/qompoter/blob/d9fe5cf/qompoter.sh -O qompoter.sh && sudo mv qompoter.sh /usr/bin/qompoter
+    qompoter --version
-     Qompoter v0.2.6
+     Qompoter v0.3.2-alpha
      Dependency manager for C++/Qt by Fylhan

 To enable autocompletion, download the script and source it in your `~/.bashrc` file: